skg-csnp/api-web/README-format.md

-# Using dotnet-format to Format .NET Code
+# Using `dotnet-format` to Format .NET Code

-This guide explains how to install and use the `dotnet-format` tool to format your .NET projects consistently.
+This guide explains how to install and use the `dotnet-format` tool to apply consistent code style rules across your .NET projects.

 ## Prerequisites

-- .NET SDK installed (version 6 or later recommended)
+- .NET SDK 6.0 or later installed

 ## Installation

-To install `dotnet-format` as a global tool, run:
+Install `dotnet-format` as a global tool:

 ```bash
 dotnet tool install -g dotnet-format